8 Reasons You Should Be Buying Aldi’s Store Brand Items

 You only see products from brands like SimplyNature, Fit & Active and liveGfree at your local Aldi.
 Here’s what makes ‘em special!

 Roughly 90 percent of brands at Aldi are “exclusives,” which means you won’t find them anywhere else.
-That’s why shoppers can stock up at Aldi for half what it costs at a regular grocery store.
+And unlike other grocery stores, Aldi doesn’t play music.

 They beat the “national brands”